Sitemap

 Introduction

-An environmental specimen bank (ESB) is an archive for samples that can be used to document and assess the quality of the environment in which we live.
-These specimens must be representative of a particular area, and be collected at regular intervals, to allow to monitor changes in the concentration of various (pollutant) substances over the course of time.
+The German Environmental Specimen Bank (ESB) is an archive for samples that can be used to document and assess the quality of the environment in which we live.
+These samples are representative for a particular area, and are collected regularly, to be able to monitor changes of pollution over the course of time.

 -